Can Rabbits Eat Pumpkin?

 Rabbits should have a daily diet of mostly hay, a smaller amount of fresh vegetables, and a limited number of pellets.
 Hay is the most important part of a rabbit’s daily intake.
 Unlimited, high-quality grass hay, such as Timothy, orchard, or brome, should make up the bulk of a rabbit’s dietVCA Hospital

 Pumpkins are great nutrition to treat rabbits.
 Pumpkins are rich in many nutrients that are good for rabbits’ health.
-It’s a good source of vitamins, minerals & fiber that are essential nutrients for rabbits.
+It’s a good source of vitamins, minerals & fiber are essential nutrients for rabbits.
 And it contains nutrients like iron, lutein, phosphorus, and beta-carotene.